eighty20results/e20r-single-use-trial/README.txt

 == 2.0 ==

+* ENHANCEMENT: Use the E20R Utilities module for sanitizing REQUEST variables
+* ENHANCEMENT: Use the E20R Utilities module to handle plugin update logic
+* ENHANCEMENT: Updated copyright notice

 == 1.2 ==

 * BUG/ENHANCEMENT: Expanded to allow single-use configuration for any membership type, not just free levels.